My 5 Minute Guide To The 7 Central London Boroughs

-Once a year the borough hosts the world-famous Oxford and Cambridge Boat Race, book hotel accommodation in the area early to avoid disappointment and grab a spot at one of these pubs along the route for a thoroughly enjoyable afternoon.
+Once a year the borough hosts the world-famous Oxford and Cambridge Boat Race, so book one of the remarkable serviced apartments in London to avoid disappointment and grab a spot at one of these pubs along the route for a thoroughly enjoyable afternoon.

 Often referred to as ‘The Square Mile’ the borough known as the City of London sits on the site of what was Medieval London.

-Now the nation’s financial centre it is home to an ever evolving mix of tradition and change.
+Now the nation’s financial centre, the city is home to an ever-evolving mix of tradition and change.
 The mighty St Paul’s Cathedral sits at the heart of the borough while surrounding it iconic nightclubs and some of the city’s best classical and contemporary music, and theatre can be found.